svet/Record-my-position/docs/storage_schemas.rst

 	is unique and always autoincrementing.
 **type** INTEGER:
 	Identifier of the event type.
 Available events are:

-	 * 0: Log entry
+	 * 0: Text log entry.
-	 * 1: Hardware GPS event in foreground app.
+	 * 1: Hardware GPS event.
-	 * 2: Hardware GPS event in background app.
 **text** TEXT NULL:
 	Optional text field entry.
 Usually not null when the type of event is a log entry.
 Otherwise not used.